We're an affiliate

 Excessive licking of the skin and fur can damage it.
 Additionally, too much licking can cause lick granuloma, also known as lick dermatitis, a skin disorder characterized by raw, inflamed skin that may result in raised and thickened tissue.

 To prevent your dog from getting this health condition, follow these tips:

 1. Visit your vet

-Always get your dog regularly checked for allergies, skin sensitivities, fungus, and parasites.
+Always get your dog regularly checked for allergies, skin sensitivities, fungi, and parasites.
 This will prevent any underlying causes of itchiness and get treated earlier.

 2. Check the area

 If you notice your furbaby licking excessively, have a good look at the area as there could be an irritation.
 Knowing the possible reason for the itchiness will help you with what to do next.